9 Most Common Homeowners Insurance Claims: Cost and Frequency

 Cold weather can freeze pipes and damage sump pumps, so it is no surprise that water damage is the next most frequent claim in homes.
-Sadly, this type of damage can usually be easily avoided.
 These costly accidents happen about once in every 50 insured homes.

 There are plenty of measures to take to prevent water damage and freezing claims.
 By making sure that your pipes are adequately insulated and performing regular sump pump maintenance, you can avoid the heartache and headache that comes with dealing with preventable water damage to your home.

 Other Property Damage

 People can be mischievous.
 Strange, unfortunate events happen.
 Deliberate acts of property damage occur.
-Whether someone vandalizes your home, a car plows into the side of it, or your personal property inside your home gets destroyed during an incident, your homeowners insurance should cover the below incidents:
+Your homeowners insurance should cover the following perils:

 (Yes, even aircrafts falling out of the sky are covered)

 Which states have the highest rates of burglary?
 The answer is New Mexico, with 830 robberies per 100,000 homes during 2016.
 Arkansas and Mississippi were next on the list.